-Q. How do I pay for meals?

-- A. ASFA has a computerized payment system, and prepayment is requested. - Q. Does the lunchroom offer alternative menus?

-A. Yes.
-Should you have special dietary needs, consult with Ms. Orcutt and her staff.

-Q. Can I make special requests?

-A. Yes.
-The food service program would like for students to participate in formulating menus.

-Q. Are breakfast and dinner available?
+- Q. How do I pay for meals? - A. ASFA has a computerized payment system, and prepayment is requested. - Q. Does the lunchroom offer alternative menus? - A. Yes.
+Should you have special dietary needs, consult with the Child Nutrition Program Director, and her staff. - Q. Can I make special requests? - A. Yes.
+The food service program would like for students to participate in formulating menus. - Q. Are breakfast and dinner available? - A. Yes.

-A. Yes.
 Only commuter students who sign up 3rd period with their specialty will be able to purchase an evening meal.